 The Last Samurai begins in 1876 as Captain Nathan Algren (Tom Cruise), haunted by his part in the massacre of Native American women and children, is hired by the Japanese government to train their troops in modern warfare by a young emperor (Shichinosuke Nakamura) in love with modernity.
 The hastily-assembled conscript army woefully unprepared for battle, an abject defeat at the hands of rogue samurai Katsumoto (a commanding performance by Ken Watanabe) leads to Algren's capture and imprisonment in Katsumoto's village, in the home of Taka (Kiyoshi Kurosawa favourite Koyuki), the widow of a man Algren has killed in battle.
 There's talk of cherry blossoms and a dream of a tiger in a forest.

 Small wonder that The Last Samurai reminds of Lawrence of Arabia, since the plot involves a disgraced military officer sent to contact an alien force (that has just raided a railroad) whom he comes to see as noble even as he views himself as their salvation--although Algren ultimately functions not like T.E.
 Lawrence, but another of Peter O'Toole's roles: Reginald Johnston, tutor to The Last Emperor.
 Filmed on an epic scale, if The Last Samurai looks like Braveheart, small wonder again as cinematographer John Toll shot both films.
 And if the idea of a Civil War-era white officer going to battle beside an all-brown army smacks of Glory, well, Zwick also directed Glory.
-Meanwhile, The Last Samurai lifts the nursing-from-injury/courtship/surrogate father cycle whole from Peter Weir's Witness (an accidental voyeur moment nearly shot-for-shot), marking the piece as over-familiar even as the realization that we are in this film only about sixty-years before the Japanese begin their massacre of the Chinese at the onset of WWII provides the piece a sort of ambivalence that compels as the one thing truly its own.
+Meanwhile, The Last Samurai lifts the nursing-from-injury/courtship/surrogate father cycle whole from Peter Weir's Witness (an accidental voyeur moment nearly shot-for-shot), marking the piece as over-familiar even as the realization that we are in this film only about 60 years before the Japanese begin their massacre of the Chinese at the onset of WWII provides the piece a sort of ambivalence that compels as the one thing truly its own.
 Yet over it all lays the equivocation that if The Last Samurai is a film we've seen about a dozen times before, we've at least liked every incarnation to some degree.

 Much too long in the fashion of films with awards ambitions, The Last Samurai is handsome, a couple of action sequences are mounted with passion and discretion, and its aspirations toward the poetic in its Japanaphilia are charming for their sincerity.
 Dances with Wolves another obvious touchstone, the picture depicts Cruise as lovably earnest in the Kevin Costner mold, another limited actor limited to a certain kind of role, but one who seems genuinely interested and invested in his projects.
 As such, and like Cruise's Minority Report, The Last Samurai is a film of endearing ambition ultimately hamstrung by its need for a hollow, conventional conclusion (that cribs from The Road Warrior, of all things) and a toothy, matinee idol hero, even involved as Cruise seems to be lately in self-mortification and uglification.
 As macho melodramas go, the film earns points for quoting the fifth century BC Battle of Thermopylae, but loses footing in its elevation of Algren as some Bushido progeny, visualizing a battle with a whispered "no mind" while the phantom of the real deal, Zhang Yimou's astonishingly Zen Hero, lurks in the wings.